From BR Bullpen

 - Height 5' 11", Weight 172 lb.

 Kohl went 1-0 with a 4.50 ERA in the 1988 Baseball World Cup; the 19-year-old easily led the Orange in ERA, as Harry Koster (7.45) came next.
 His victory came against the Netherlands Antilles.
-He helped the Dutch win a Bronze at the 1989 European Championship.
+He helped the Dutch win a Silver at the 1989 European Championship.
 During the 1990 Hoofdklasse season, he was 8-1 with Neptunus to lead the loop in winning percentage.

 In the 1990 Baseball World Cup, Geoffrey allowed 16 hits in 9 2/3 innings with a 10.24 ERA; only Eric de Vries and Rene Rijst were worse for the Orange.
 Kohl helped the Netherlands to a Silver in the 1991 European Championship.
 In the 1993 European Championship, they took Gold.